ilkamo/jupiter-go/README.md

 	// Wait a bit to let the transaction propagate to the network.
 	// This is just an example and not a best practice.
-	// You could use a ticker or wait until we implement the WebSocket monitoring ;) time.Sleep(20 * time.Second)
+	// You could use a ticker or initialize a monitor to wait for the transaction to be confirmed. time.Sleep(20 * time.Second)

 	// Get the status of the transaction (pull the status from the blockchain at intervals